matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

   # picture: "/assets/blog/authors/jj.jpeg"
 # ogImage:
 # url: "/assets/blog/dynamic-routing/cover.jpg"
-hidden: true
+hidden: false
 ---

 # Efficient zip function in JavaScript

 <!-- I find the `zip` in Python quite useful. -->

-The Python `zip` function is a truly clever analogy of a real zipper: It allows you to iterate over several arrays element-wise without having to worry about indexes.
+The Python `zip` function is a clever analogy of a real zipper: It allows you to iterate over multiple arrays element-wise without having to worry about indices.
 It is quite handy when you have to manually pair elements coming from two (or more) data sources:

 ```python
 >>> scoreList = [5, 3, 6, 8]